simvue-io/docs/docs/examples/openfoam.md

 time step continuity errors : sum local = 4.65559e-09, global = -1.05257e-09, cumulative = -5.46678e-06
 ExecutionTime = 0.08856 s  ClockTime = 0 s
 ```
 To automatically track these, we can use the `OpenfoamRun` class from `simvue-integrations`.

+!!! further-docs
+    For information on how to install and use the `OpenfoamRun` wrapper, [^^see the full documentation here.^^](/integrations/openfoam)

-To initialize it, we simply need to provide the class with the directory where the Openfoam case is defined, adding any extra information as we wish before/after calling the `launch()` method:
+To initialize it, we simply need to provide the class with the directory where the OpenFOAM case is defined, adding any extra information as we wish before/after calling the `launch()` method:
 ```py
 from simvue_integrations.wrappers.openfoam import OpenfoamRun